wodby/docs/2.0/docs/apps/services.md

 ### Replicas

-Serverless app services can be easily scaled with the number of replicas.
-Some stateful services support scalability with extra replicas.
+App service replicas is the number of an app service's container instances.
+Serverless app services can be easily scaled with the number of replicas for high availability and redundancy.
+Also, can be increased automatically if autoscaling enabled.
+Some stateful services support scalability with extra replicas, e.g. database server's read replicas.

 ### Links